rexarski/toolbox/README.md

 ### 📆 Schedule

+- [Clear](https://apps.apple.com/us/app/clear-todos/id493136154).
+One of the GTD apps with the best interactions. ~~Deprecated.
+What a pity.~~ 🍎
 - [Due](https://www.dueapp.com/).
 Aggressive reminder app. 🍎🇺🇦🔁.
   - `Hyper` + `D`: create new reminder.
 - [Fantastical](https://flexibits.com/fantastical).
 A calendar and todo list app with great NLP input. 🎫